-We have reviewed and updated these financial statements to reflect changes in Australian Accounting Standards that are effective for the year ending 30 June 2017.
-However, no account has been taken of any new developments published after 28 April 2017.
-The Grant Thornton website contains any updates that are relevant for 30 June 2017 financial statements, including our Technical Accounting Alerts on "What's new for June 2017" and "Accounting standards issued but not yet effective for June 2017".
+These Example Financial Statements have been reviewed and updated to reflect changes in Australian Accounting Standards that are effective for the year ending 31 December 2014.
+However, no account has been taken of any new developments published after 27 November 2014.
+Grant Thornton website contains any updates that are relevant for the 31 December 2014 financial statements.